MikeCoder96/ContextMenuForWindows11/README.md

+# Starting from Notepad++ 8.5, the context menu option is now included.
+This repo is not required anymore.

 # Notepad++ Context Menu

 This is a fork of Custom Context Menu edited only for Notepad++ For Windows 11 new context menu